Malayali Australians

 Malayali Australians (Malayalee Australian) are Australians whose ancestors, or themselves, identify as ethnic Malayalis (also called Keralites) and speak Malayalam.
 Malayali Australians constitute one group of Indian Australians.
-Malayalis originate from the South Indian state of Kerala, and are one of the fastest-growing populations in Australia with 78,738 speakers as per 2021 census.
-Majority of this population has arrived in Australia after the year 2007.
-The state and territory breakup of Malayalam speakers per the 2021 census is:
+Malayalis originate from the South Indian state of Kerala, and are one of the fastest-growing populations in Australia with 78,738 speakers as per the 2021 census.
+Most of this population had arrived in Australia after the year 2007.